remcohaszing/monaco-yaml/examples/webpack/README.md

-# Webpack entry points demo
+# Demo

-This demo shows how to use `monaco-editor` and `monaco-yaml` with Webpack 4 [entry points](https://webpack.js.org/concepts/entry-points).
+This demo is deployed to [monaco-yaml.js.org](https://monaco-yaml.js.org).
+It shows how `monaco-editor` and `monaco-yaml` can be used with [Webpack 5](https://webpack.js.org/concepts/entry-points).
 To start it, simply run:

 ```sh
 npm start